lharding/lsh-bin/README.md

 Just runs `mknote` in a loop, for e.g. keeping a drawer term to collect and show notes.

+### obsess

+Repeatedly run a command at a specified frequency, clearing the terminal before each execution.

+Usage: `obsess DELAY COMMAND...`

+`DELAY` is the (floating point) number of seconds between invokations of `COMMAND`.
+Try `obsess 1 date` if it's not clear what this script is for.

 ### rclip

 Remote clipboard with logging; replaces Pocket, Pinboard, etc with a very small shell script.